rai-dorzback/Flow-State-Kanban/README.md

 ## Development Stage
 **Dec 22, 2024**
-- Combined React DnD with Motion library so drag and drop animation is super smooth
+- Combined React DnD with Motion library so drag and drop animation is super smooth.
+- When user picks up a card, the columns that are being hovered over cahnge color.
+- Added delete functionality to tasks

 - I started thinking more about the design for this and am thinking I want to go with a 70s aesthetic.
   - Some color palettes I am choosing between: